OooShiny-Community/migration/README.md

 # Oooshiny Google Groups Migration

-We want to move away from Google Groups to a self hosted, user-maintained platform.
+Moving on from Google Groups to a self hosted, user-maintained platform.

 Required features: